sovrin-foundation/protocol/janus/README.md

 in Janus's standard guarantees (e.g., video streaming over a channel built with Janus messages).

-## Message Types

-The inventory of Janus message types is open; anybody can add their own.
+The [inventory of Janus message types](message-inventory.md) is open; anybody can add their own.
-A few message types are well known and trending toward standardization:

-* Connection request
-* Credential offer, Credential request, Credential issuance
-* Proof offer, Proof request, Proof presentation
-* Trust ping
-* Payment
-* Agent interface discovery and back-channel security negotiation
-* Arbitrary information (analogous to secure chat or s/mime)
-* Noise

 ## Composability and Transformations